Ethnic Rhinoplasty Overview

 It’s all about your nose.
 Ethnic rhinoplasty commonly refers to non-Caucasian nose jobs.
 Just as Caucasians have general similarities in their nasal anatomy and cultural paradigms of beauty, different ethnicities have these same qualities.
 Dr. Kulbersh identifies the unique goals of each of his patients to create a nose that fits their face.
-While training and practicing in Beverly Hills with a top rhinoplasty surgeon, Dr. Kulbersh had many patients of varying ethnicities, as a wide range of ethnic rhinoplasties are commonly performed in Beverly Hills.
-Dr. Kulbersh has unique techniques for:
+Dr. Kulbersh has distinctive techniques for:

 - Hispanic rhinoplasty